SAP-samples/btp-task-center-integration/ariba-scenario/Enabling-your-OAuth-and-APIs-with-SAP-Ariba-Support.md

  b.
 Save the application key for each created application.

  c.
 Once your applications are created, locate the URL for the application.
-Format example is - https://openapi.ariba.com/api/procurement-task-provider/v2/prod
+Format example is - <div style="display: inline">https://openapi.ariba.com/api/procurement-task-provider/v2/prod</div>

 The Token Service URL is the same for both SAP Ariba Buying and SAP Ariba Sourcing.
 Example for US data center - https://api.ariba.com/v2/oauth/token